danielsky81/First_milestone/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

+- Photo of HOUSES by Daniel Abadia on Unsplash
+- Photo of OPEN SIGN by Artem Bali on Unsplash
+- Photo of CAMERA LENSE by ShareGrid on Unsplash

 ### Media
 - The photos used in this site were obtained from ...